developer-bhavesh/developer-bhavesh/README.md

 ## `> cat ~/.about_me.md`

-I am a Computer Science engineering student and a **Linux enthusiast** who builds high-performance applications and system utilities.
+I am a Computer Science engineering student who embraces the best of both computing worlds: a hardcore **Linux enthusiast** who builds system utilities, and a dedicated **Mac lover** proficient in Apple technologies.
 Currently, I serve as a Core Engineer for the **India-EMS (ICMR National R&D Project)**, developing offline-first mobile sync layers for digitized healthcare workflows.

+* **Apple Ecosystem:** Certified in **App Development with Swift (Associate)** by Apple, specializing in robust native iOS applications using Swift and SwiftUI.
 * **Algorithmic Problem Solving:** I actively practice advanced Data Structures and Algorithms using **C++**.
-* **Application Development:** I build robust, cross-platform, and native tools using **Go, Swift/SwiftUI, React Native, and C++**.
+* **Application Development:** I build cross-platform and backend tools using **Go, React Native, and C++**.
 * **Academic Foundations:** Strong exposure to Java (Spring Boot) and Python (FastAPI, Flask, Django).
 * **Open Source:** Passionate about open-source contributions, kernel tuning, and continually evolving my technical stack.